acend/kubernetes-basics-training/content/en/docs/05/_index.md

 POD: example-web-python-f4c5dd8fc-4nx2t TIME: 17:37:41,187
 ```

 In our example, we use a very lightweight Pod.
-If we had used a more heavyweight Pod that needed a longer time to respond to requests we would of course see a larger gap.
+If we had used a more heavyweight Pod that needed a longer time to respond to requests, we would of course see a larger gap.
 An example for this would be a Java application with a startup time of 30 seconds:

 ```